0xRose/Rose-Stealer_old/README.md

 ## <a id="description"></a> Description

 Rose is a powerful multipurpose grabber, injector, and includes a [RAT](https://github.com/DamagingRose/Rose-RAT).
+We spent months of work on this amazing project.
+You won't really find a better tool than Rose!

 ## <a id="features"></a> Features